 The original Coat of Arms was assigned by Royal Warrant in 1907.
 In 1980, it was augmented with a crest, supporters and a motto to create what is now known as the Alberta Coat of Arms.
 A minor revision was introduced in 2008 to replace the gentlemen's helmet with the royal helmet.

-All requests to use the Coat of Arms must be authorized by the Minister of Culture and Tourism.
+All requests to use the Coat of Arms must be authorized by the Minister of Culture.

 In September 2013, the shield of the Coat of Arms was adopted as a separate official emblem known as the provincial shield.
 Topped by a red St. George's Cross on a white background, the provincial shield features blue skies over a range of snow-capped mountains with green hills, prairie land and a wheat field in front.
 The provincial shield remains as an element of two other emblems: the Coat of Arms and the flag of Alberta.